-Suboxone Programs for Opioid Abuse Treatment
+Medication Management With Suboxone® Programs for Opioid Abuse Treatment

-How Suboxone Programs work:
+How These Programs work:

-Categorized as a partial agonist-antagonist, Suboxone is a prescription medication given to aid individuals in treatment for opioid addiction.
+Categorized as a partial agonist-antagonist, Suboxone® is a prescription medication given to aid individuals in treatment for opioid addiction.
 Comprised of buprenorphine hydrochloride as its main ingredient along with Naloxone, Suboxone is given daily via a dissolvable tablet or film that is absorbed into the body.
 Suboxone Programs aid patients in overcoming addictions to morphine, prescription pain medications, and heroin by reducing cravings for additional opioids, as well as alleviating the painful symptoms often associated with withdrawal.

 When patients no longer have to grapple with the physical symptoms of withdrawal, they are able to focus on the emotional aspect of recovery.
 Suboxone is approved by the Food and Drug Administration (FDA) and is one of the few medications noted as being a safe and effective option for treating opioid addiction.